Please Feed the Birds!

 As autumn approaches it is important to keep the birds fed well to ensure they thrive through the winter, and that this year’s chicks have the best chance of making it through the winter to breed next year.
 The RSPB is giving considerable attention to sparrows as their numbers are on the decline in the UK.
 Sparrow chicks’ digestive systems are sometimes not developed enough to cope with a diet of fruit and seeds (especially later clutches).
 As the insects which they rely on decrease towards the colder months you can supplement them with suet pellets – some of which contain insects.
 This is especially important with urban sparrows and may be something you could consider at home during the closed season.

-Rolled Oats – are rich in protein and fats
+- These are incredibly rich in protein and fats

-Pinhead Oats- Have had their husks removed and are ground into small pieces to make them easy to eat.
+- These have had their husks removed and are ground into small pieces to make them easy to eat

-Peanuts- A rich source of oil and protein (make sure they are free of aflatoxin which kills birds) remember not to feed whole peanuts once fledglings are about as they can cause choking.
+- A rich source of oil and protein (make sure they are free of aflatoxin which kills birds) remember not to feed whole peanuts once fledglings are about as they can cause choking

-Sunflower seeds- Highly nutritious, rich in oil, protein and minerals.
-These also come in black which have thinner skins and softer flesh and shells.
+- Highly nutritious, rich in oil, protein and minerals.
+These also come in black which have thinner skins and softer flesh and shells